Troy Rike

-Troy Edward Verzosa Rike (born October 5, 1995) is a Filipino-American former professional basketball player.
+Troy Edward Verzosa Rike (born October 5, 1995) is a Filipino-American content creator and former professional basketball player.
 He last played for the NorthPort Batang Pier of Philippine Basketball Association (PBA).
 He played college basketball for four seasons with Wake Forest, before transferring to National University.

 High school and college career

 St. Ignatius College Preparatory

 Rike played for St. Ignatius College Preparatory in California.
 Aside from basketball, he was also on the crew/rowing team.

 Wake Forest

 Rike joined the Wake Forest Demon Deacons in 2014 via walk-on.
 Over his four seasons there, he only appeared in 23 games.

 National University

 Rike announced on Twitter that he would be joining the NU Bulldogs for Season 81.
 He was eligible to play that season without red-shirting because he was a graduate student at the time.
 He debuted with six points and seven rebounds in 15 minutes.
 On August 26, 2018, he was arrested and detained against his will by agents of the Bureau of Immigration (BI) over questions about his nationality.
 He was released after more than 24 hours.
 In his final game with NU, he had 17 points and 13 rebounds.